 Worried about student debt?
 (We don't blame you!) this school and its $21,793 yearly net price may be a great match for you.
 Students who get degrees from SUNY Geneseo are generally doing well in the world as they are way less likely to default on their student loans compared to those from other schools.
 Learn more to check out just how well SUNY Geneseo ranks in other categories.

 University of Wisconsin - Eau Claire is among your top options if you're planning on studying Special Education.
 Grads of the special ed program state that they receive average early career income of special ed and mid-career income of $53,235.
 The setting in an important urban center is great for scholars trying to find adequate opportunities for social networking, adventure, and exploration.

+Graduates of University of Wisconsin - Eau Claire generally do not have problems paying back their student debt; just 2.4% are in default.
 You might want to invest in an ACT preparation class before you take the exam because the typical ACT score is 24.
-With 88.2% of the professors being full time, students are sure to get plenty of interaction with educators.
 Interested in knowing more about University of Wisconsin - Eau Claire's campus?
 Have a virtual tour.

 It's hard to beat Western Michigan University if you want to pursue Special Education as a major.
 Students who graduate from this program report average early career earnings of special ed and mid-career earnings of $50,428.
 Situated in Kalamazoo, Michigan, this university is best suited for students who blossom in an urban atmosphere.